 - battery holder template printed on cardstock (download PDF here)

-- conductive copper tape (available at digikey and sparkfun)
+- conductive copper tape

 - regular tape (e.g. scotch tape or masking tape)